 - how ethical requirements for your data will be managed;

-- how data will be shared, if applicable;
+- how data will be published or shared online, if applicable;

 - how data will be stored for the long term once your research is completed.